Larabanga Mosque: Features

 Like other mosques in Northern and Savannah Regions of Ghana, Larabanga Mosque is built in the traditional Sudanic-Sahelian architectural style, using local materials and construction techniques.
 The mosque is built with wattle and daub, and measures about 8 m by 8 m.
-It has two towers in pyramidal shape, one for the mihrab which faces towards Mecca forming the facade on the east and the other as a minaret in the northeast corner.
+It has two minarets in pyramidal shape, one for the mihrab which faces towards Mecca forming the facade on the east and the other as a minaret in the northeast corner.
 In addition, 12 buttresses of conical shape on the external walls are strengthened by horizontally-aligned timber elements.
 The architectural style is also known as "flat-footed adobe architecture".
 All the structures are given a white wash.
 The mosque has an old Quran, believed by the locals to have been given as a gift from heaven in 1650 to Bramah, the Imam at the time, as a result of his prayers.
 The local community has also been supported in a handicraft and tourism project to generate funds not only for meeting the maintenance expenses of the mosque but also improve the economic conditions of the people.